-C-3PO and R2-D2 had their own 1985 single season 13 episode spin-off TV series called Star Wars: Droids.
-The season shown the adventures of R2-D2 & C-3P0 before they joined Luke Skywalker.
+C-3PO and R2-D2 had their own 1985 single-season 13 episode spin-off TV series called Star Wars: Droids.
+The season showed the adventures of R2-D2 & C-3P0 before they joined Luke Skywalker.

 People don’t sneeze in their sleep due to their brain shutting down the reflex.

 Your nose is always visible to you.
 Your mind ignores it through a process called Unconscious Selective Attention.